 Yes, you should ask how they’re doing.
 But the bigger the company, the bigger and longer the process.
 Truth: when an employee shares an issue or a suggestion, they wonder a week later why it isn’t fixed.
 This makes it worse!
 If you have autonomy over your group, keep your input nimble and frequent.
 (I’m thinking of the 3-button smiley stations after you go through some TSA checkpoints!).
 Get the gauge, then meet with folks 1:1 or a small group to get feedback and input.
 Bonus: this gives them facetime with the leader (thank you engagement spike) and helps you set expectations about what’s feasible.

 Got a plan and zero resources outside of free webinars and books?
 Fix it.
-Budget a minimum of $1500/rep/year to give yourself the room to develop and keep them.
+Budget a minimum of $1500 per rep a year to give yourself the room to develop and keep them.
 It’s the new ping pong table.
 Reps will go where the development is.

-You may have robust rep training, but lack-luster managers – perhaps newly promoted (I speak of what I know here!).
-Did your managers get training on how to develop their team?
-Provide proper call coaching?
+You may have robust rep training, but lackluster managers – perhaps newly promoted (I speak of what I know here!).
+Did your managers receive training on how to develop their teams?
+How to provide proper call coaching?
 Support rep career growth?
 You may be doing everything right but failing on the front lines in execution.
 Invest in a manager and engage 12 reps…

 The most frustrating thing for a sales employee is not knowing where they stand.
 Are your annual goals released on January 1 or March 31?
 Work on that.
 Does every rep know their monthly, even daily goals?
 There’s a worthy action item.
 Do they know what good sounds like on calls and how to win this month’s meeting or the annual trip?
 Working on this blocking and tackling can be easier and more effective than trying to open an on-site concierge or daycare (in every employee survey I’ve seen!)